Aniruddha-972001/Apex_ooo_Simulator/Design_Doc.md

 ## Notes

-- All arrays mentioned in this design document are custom data structures that support dynamic resizing when needed.
+- All Arrays/Queues mentioned in this design document are custom data structures that support dynamic resizing when needed.